 Stand Up Comedy

 - Dane Cook has a routine exploiting this trope.
 The idea is that every workplace has one person in it who is creepy or awkward in some way, and thus shunned by all of their coworkers.
-Dane states his approach is to always befriend such persons, with spontaneous gifts of candy bars and a willingness to talk about the awkward person's strange hobby — because when that person inevitably snaps and starts killing everyone in the office, you'll be the one spared their wrath, with a comment of "...Thanks for the candy..." instead of a shotgun shell to the face that everyone else got.
+Dane states his approach is to always befriend such persons, with spontaneous gifts of candy bars and a willingness to talk about the awkward person's strange hobby — because when that person inevitably snaps and starts killing everyone in the office, you'll be the one spared their wrath, with a comment of "...Thanks for the candy..." instead of a shotgun shell to the face like everyone else got:

 - Turandot has Liu, who follows Calaf like a dog, looks after his elderly father, suffers torture, and kills herself so that he can marry the unattainable title character... because he smiled at her once.

 - Wicked: Not so much "because you were nice to me" as "because you were nice to my sister", but when Galinda tells Boq to ask out the Inspirationally Disabled Nessarose, Elphaba goes to Madame Morrible and insists on bringing Galinda into her magic class or else Elphaba's leaving.
-Rather than let her start pupil walk, Morrible reluctantly takes on Galinda as a student.
+Rather than let her star pupil leave, Morrible reluctantly takes on Galinda as a student.
 Galinda's attitude towards Elphaba changes immediately upon learning this, so it could also count in the other direction, with Elphaba being nice to Galinda in spite of her flaws.

-- In the The Elder Scrolls V: Skyrim expansion Dawnguard you can have this sort of relationship with Serana.
+- In the The Elder Scrolls V: Skyrim expansion Dawnguard, you can have this sort of relationship with Serana.
 She (being a vampire) will walk into a vampire-hunter stronghold to give you useful information because you helped free her and escorted her home.
 This is also the reason she gives for trusting you to find her mother.

 - Fire Emblem:

 - Leads to two Heel Face Turns in Fire Emblem 7.
 Jaffar encountered Nino while too wounded to move.
 Instead of killing him, as per Black Fang custom, she bandages him up.
-Later, he saves her from being sacrificed as a scapegoat, and, if the player is willing, kills her tormentor in a Crowning Moment Of Awesome.
+Later, he saves her from being sacrificed as a scapegoat, and, if the player is willing, kills her tormentor in a Crowning Moment of Awesome.

 - In Fire Emblem Awakening, Maribelle reveals this as her reason for being completely devoted to Lissa; due to her being so difficult the other children instantly hated her and mocked her, leaving her without any friends until Lissa reached out to her.